Graduate Admissions FAQs

 Is there campus housing available for graduate students?

-While many of our graduate students choose to live off-campus, several housing options are available for master’s and doctoral students at the University of Wisconsin-Madison.
+While many of our graduate students choose to live off campus, several housing options are available to master’s and doctoral students at the University of Wisconsin-Madison.
 The university offers on-campus housing specifically designed for graduate students.
-These university apartments are conveniently located near campus and provide a range of amenities and services specifically designed to meet the unique needs of graduate students.
+These university apartments are conveniently located near campus and offer a range of amenities and services tailored to the unique needs of graduate students.

 I have children.
 Is there campus support for parents who are pursuing their degree?